dotDennis/SmartTV/README.md

 - **Smart TV server** – a TCP server that represents the TV.
 - **Smart Remote client** – a TCP client that connects to the TV and sends commands.

-The system currently supports **single-client TCP communication** and is built to be easily extendable and testable.

 ---

 ## ⚡ Features